BoazHalter/GM/README.md

 This repo is for deploying a docker jenkins server on windows machine localhost.<br>
 The jenkins server uses docker container as nodes.<br>
-The repo contains a pipeline Jenkinsfile for a pipeline job named gm.<br> The job build a python app.py application in /src directory it also test and publish the application docker images artifact to docker hub.
+The repo contains a pipeline Jenkinsfile for a pipeline job named gm.<br> The job build and lint a python app.py application in /src directory it also test and publish the application docker images artifact to docker hub.

 prerequisite:<br>
 - docker engine.<br>